jwilferd10/JavaScript-Password-Generator/README.md

 ## :wave: Description:
 <p>
-The JavaScript Password Generator is an app that can quickly create a randomized password for all your 🤫 secretive needs!
-Users will be prompted with multiple questions via window.alert to determine what parameters they would like to include within their password.
-Users can also copy the generated password onto their clipboard for quick deployment.
+The JavaScript Password Generator is an app that quickly creates a randomized password based on the users parameters.
+Users must choose a length between 8️⃣ - 1️⃣2️⃣8️⃣ characters and will then be prompted with multiple questions through window.alert's to determine the parameters for the generated password.
+Finally users can copy their generated password onto their clipboard for quick and easy deployment.

-This application works just fine on mobile devices, give it a try and generate a few passwords!
-Thanks so much for checking this Password Generator out, I hope this helps in anyway possible.
+This application should work just fine for mobile devices, for both desktop and mobile users can click on the center text area to start the program.
+Please, give it a try and generate a few passwords!
+Thanks so much for checking this Password Generator out, I hope this helps in anyway possible for all your 🤫 secretive needs.
 Happy Coding!

 </p>

 ## :book: User Story: